tirthparikh/TemPy-docs/source/index.html.md

 @controller_framework_decorator
 def my_content_controller(url='/content'):
-    content = Div()('This is my content!')
+    header = Div()('This is my header!')
+    content = "Hi, I'm a content"
-    return content_page.body.container.append(content).render()
+    return content_page.render(header=header, content=content)
 ```

-You can also create blocks and put them together using the manipulation api, each TemPy object can be used later inside other TemPy object:
+TemPy lets you build blocks and put them together using the manipulation api, each TemPy object can be used later inside another TemPy object.

+Static parts of pages can be created once an then used in different pages.
+Blocks can be created and imported as normal Python objects.

+<aside class="warning">Depending on the web framework you use, TemPy instances can be shared between http requests.
+Keep in mind that if you modify a TemPy class instance used in various pages, this will remain modified in every page and in every subsequent request.</aside>

+To make a Block a dynamic, so it can contain different contents each request/use, we can use TemPy's `Content` class.
+Those elements are just containers with no html representation, at render time his childs will be rendered inside the `Content`'s father.

+`Content` can have a fixed content so it can be used as 'html invisible box' (this fixed content can, however, be dynamic), or it can just have a name.

+Every TemPy objects can contain extra data that will not be rendered, you can manage this extra data with the `TemPyClass.data()` api as if it's a common dictionary.
+At render time TemPy will search into the extra data of the `Content` container, and recursively into his parents, looking for a key matching the `Content`'s name.
+If it's found then it's value is used in rendering.

 ## OOT - Object Oriented Templating